Oliewijzer – voor ieder huidtype een passende olie

 Which oil suits my skin?

-Our skin - the outside of our body - is our largest organ.
-It protects us from outside influences.
+Our skin – the outside of our body – is our largest organ.
+It protects us against external influences.
 It keeps us warm.
-And is an important link in the detoxification of our body.
+And is an important link in detoxifying our body.
 All the more reason to take good care of it.

 Skin types

 Every person is unique.
-The same goes for any skin.
+This also applies to every skin.
 The skin is a living organ.
-This means that it can change under the influence of weather, stress and many other causes.
-It may very well be that your skin reacts better to other products in the summer than in the winter.
+This means that it can change under the influence of the weather, stress and many other causes.
+It may well be that your skin responds better to other products in the summer than in the winter.

-To help you choose products, we at More make a subdivision into a number of different skin types.
-A skin can be oily, dry, sensitive, combination, normal or mature.
+To help you choose products, we at More have divided them into a number of different skin types.
+Skin can be oily, dry, sensitive, combination, normal or mature.
 Specific properties apply to each skin type.
-Where one skin benefits more from a greasy product, another skin needs more moisturizing products.
+While one skin benefits more from a greasy product, another skin needs more moisturizing products.
 Every skin is different.
-With proper care, it is possible to keep the skin healthy and vital for as long as possible.
+With the right care it is possible to keep the skin healthy and vital for as long as possible.

 Oily skin

-You can recognize oily skin by the glow layer on the skin.
+You can recognize oily skin by the shiny layer on the skin.
 This type of skin is often accompanied by pimples and larger pores and produces a lot of sebum.
-As a result, the skin shines faster.
+This makes the skin shine faster.
 And pores can become clogged.
-Which can cause pimples again.
+This can cause pimples to develop again.
 A drying oil works very well for this skin type.
 This allows you to nourish the skin without the oil leaving a greasy layer.

 Read more